armchairancap/xx-haven-container/tor/README.md

 Then run `docker compose up`.
 You may stop it with `CTRL+C`.
 Run with `-d` to run Docker in background and stop with `docker compose stop` (use `start` to restart with same Onion address).

-Haven will be at https://localhost:443, while Hidden Service will be accessible at the address contained in `./tor-service/hostname`.
+Haven will be available locally at https://localhost:443, while Hidden (Web) Service will be accessible at the Onion address contained in `./tor-service/hostname`.
+(Remember, you can't use Haven from Tor Browser, due to Tor Browser's limitations in Private Mode.)

 Use Haven to inform the other party where to get the file.
-Your Haven identity is not stored anywhere, so you need to back it up (export to JSON stored in a secure place) in order to reuse it.
+Your Haven identity is not stored anywhere, so you need to back it up (export to a JSON file stored in a secure place) in order to reuse it.

 ### Credit